Brian Hall # 10723

 |Los Angeles Event Recap

 The June 2nd Swap Meet of Riviera and Toronado parts held at my house in Anaheim was generally a success.
 There were a total of 5 sellers participating and an unofficial tally of about 15 shoppers; I was especially pleased to see some Toronado activity at this event.
-The weather cooperated (not too hot) so it was a pleasant morning and early.
+The weather cooperated (not too hot) so it was a pleasant morning.

 April 27, 2013, A total of fifteen people showed on for our “Rise & Dine” breakfast at the Katella Deli in Los Alamitos.
 Twelve were from the ROA, two from TOA and myself with dual membership.
 New ROA member Bob Winger # 14013 drove 140 miles from Tehachapi in his newly purchased Riviera and turned the weekend into a family visit.